The 5th call for project ideas is open from 25 November 2020 until 19 January 2021

 The report including annexes must be sent to the respective project managers as an original copy and in electronic form.

 Grant agreements (for implementers domiciled outside Germany): Based on the schedule of financial requirements the implementer requests payment of the expected amount of funds needed for three months at a time.
 After the first two advance payments, each further call for disbursement must be accompanied by an interim financial statement covering the penultimate payment period.
-For more information please see article 3 of your grant agreement.
+For more detailed information, please refer to sections 4 and 5 of your grant agreement (project start date up to and including 12/2020) and section 3 (project start date from 01/2021).

 The template as provided by GIZ in its current version is to be used for all financial statements and calls for disbursement.
 Each financial statement must include the current reporting period as well as the amount of own and/or third-party funding contributed.